If you own a limited liability company, you’ll probably run your business without thinking much about ownership issues.

 |Ordinary ‘A’ shares||£1||One per share||Equal rights to dividends||No right to payment unless ‘B’ shares have been paid in full|

 |Ordinary ‘B’ shares||£1||Non-voting||Equal right to dividends||Preferential right to payment|

-Occasionally, in a high-growth business that is not yet profitable, a company may create a share class that has a cumulative right to a dividend that rolls up until the company has sufficient profit available to pay a dividend to that class of shareholder.
+Sometimes in a high-growth business that isn’t yet profitable, a company may create a share class that has a cumulative right to a dividend that rolls up until the company has enough available to pay them.

 Differences between private and public company shares